BilalBaheer/Ramadan-Last-10-Nights/last-10-nights-giving/README.md

 4. At the specified time on each night, users receive a reminder email with that night's donation details
 5. Administrators can test both email types through the DonationEmailViewer component

-## 🤝 Contributing

-We welcome contributions to improve the Last 10 Nights Giving Platform!

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 Built with ❤️ to facilitate charitable giving during Ramadan's blessed nights.